 The SoFi Money account offers an excellent blend of low fees and high interest rates, but it won’t be perfect for everyone.
 We’re highlighting a few accounts that shine where the SoFi Money account is a bit weaker.

-“Their checking account rates may be a little lower than SoFi’s checking account for most balances, but they also offer savings and money market accounts which offer much higher interest rates.
+Banking with competitor Ally provides immediate and direct FDIC insurance for your banking deposits.
+“Its checking account rates may be a little lower than SoFi’s account for most balances, but they also offer savings and money market accounts which offer much higher interest rates.
 Savings and money market rates have risen much more than checking account rates since the Fed began raising interest rates.”

 What’s exciting about the SoFi Money account

 No account fees.
 This will be a huge benefit to people who tend to keep low balances or live paycheck to paycheck, as fee-free accounts are few and far between among traditional big banks these days.
 With SoFi Money, you won’t pay a monthly maintenance fee and you won’t have to worry about paying non-sufficient funds fee (NSF) or overdraft fees either.
 You’ll also get free checks, free automatic bill pay and free mobile funds transfers.
+SoFi won’t even charge you a foreign transaction fee whenever you use your debit card to make a purchase in a foreign currency.
 Very few banks offer this level of “fee free,” and those that do often offer paltry interest rates.

 Up to $1.5 million in FDIC insurance.
 One of the unique features of the SoFi Money account is in its design.
 Money kept in the SoFi Money account is actually “swept” into one of six program banks.
 All six banks give account holders up to $250,000 in FDIC insurance, so SoFi Money™ holders get up to $1.5 million in total FDIC insurance.
 While not many people will need that much insurance, it is a notable feature.